murchie85/cyber_compendium/README.md

 # INTRODUCTION

+This CyberCompendium can be treated as a quick-ref guide for anyone wanting to build their knowledge of cyber security, tools, popular frameworks and more.

+## SIDE NOTE
  This CyberCompendium is a living breathing document and is changing overtime; you can feel free to fork or make update requests if changes, errors or omissions are spotted.
 In this section we will cover some basics of cyber security.

  - [Terminology](#Terminology)